 He managed to restore order, first on the northeastern frontier, where he defeated the nomads.
 Almost immediately after, he opened the Silk Road to China.

 Now, he moved to Babylonia, where he suppressed the insurrection.
 He also captured Dura Europos on the Euphrates: a bulwark that could protect Babylonia against attacks from Syria.
-Having secured the empire in all directions, he invaded Armenia, accepting hostages (including the future king Tigranes).
+Having secured the empire in all directions, he attacked king Artavasdes I of Armenia, accepting hostages (including the future king Tigranes).
 Later, he added Edessa, and concluded a treaty with the Roman commander Sulla: the river Euphrates would be the border between the two empires.

 Cuneiform documents like the Euphrates Chronicle (BCHP 20) document projects to stimulate the economy: in this particular case, a canal was created to make trade easier.
 The imperial administration was restructured, although the claim by modern scholars that the scribes switched to parchment and papyrus, so that cuneiform writing now came to an end, is incorrect.
 (The youngest clay tablet we can date is from 77 CE.)